bralkor/unreal_master_material_system/README.md

 </ul>

 Each Texture Parameter will have a slot in the UI.
 Use the dropdown menu for each texture parameter slot to transfer a texture from the material we're replacing.
-Clicking on a texture icon preview will focus the Content Browser to that texture.
+The texture marked with `(default)` is the Master Material's default parameter value, all other textures in the dropdown menu are sourced from the old material.

 <br>